 This form of life insurance typically costs more but lasts a lifetime and includes features that can grow money inside your policy over time, called cash value.
 You can access this money while you’re alive or leave more money for those you care about.
 Once you know what type of life insurance you want, you’ll then want to determine how much your family will need to continue their lifestyle after you’re gone.

 Monthly household expenses – groceries, bills, mortgage, loan payments, etc.

 Expected one-time costs - funeral expenses

 With an idea of expenses for a full year, multiply that by how many years your loved ones would need to rely on this money.
 It’s a good starting point to get an idea of your insurance needs.
 An advisor can help you finalize this.

 If you're in search of a life insurance policy, there are a few convenient places to explore your options.
 Firstly, you can reach out to financial advisors who specialize in life insurance.
 Canada Life has advisors who can provide personalized guidance and help you navigate the various policy choices available.

 Additionally, many insurance companies offer life insurance directly, either through their websites or local offices.
 Online insurance marketplaces and comparison websites are another handy resource to compare policies from multiple providers and find the one that suits your needs and budget.
 You could also consider Canada Life for your life insurance policy.

 Don't forget to consider employer-sponsored life insurance if your workplace offers it.
-You can even consider portable benefits if you already have insurance with Canada Life.
+You can even consider Freedom to Choose™ life insurance coverage if you already have a workplace plan with Canada Life.
 It's essential to carefully assess your requirements and shop around to find the right life insurance policy that provides financial security for you and your loved ones.
 You can also contact an advisor if you want to explore your options.

 What to look for when buying life insurance